Health Habits You Should Never Do After Age 60, According to Doctors

 Stop Blaming Your Age

 "Avoid blaming your age.
 How we view our own age has a direct impact on our health, dementia risk, longevity, and more," says Dr. Culler.
 "It is to our benefit to embrace a more positive view of our aging experience- our health depends on it!"
-As for yourself, to get through life at your healthiest, don't miss: This Supplement Can Raise Your Cancer Risk, Experts Say.
+And to get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.